Hillary Clinton 2016 presidential campaign: Effectiveness

 After a loss that was widely perceived as a surprise, critics alleged that the Clinton team ran an ineffective campaign.
 Several issues have been highlighted.
 A study by Wesleyan Media Project has shown that Clinton's TV ads "were almost entirely policy-free".
 The researchers wrote that "misallocated advertising funds" and "lack of policy messaging in advertising may have hurt Clinton enough to have made a difference".
 In Shattered: Inside Hillary Clinton's Doomed Campaign, reporters Jonathan Allen and Amie Parnes state that the campaign had "little vision or inspiration", an "ineffective" strategy that focused on "turnout, not persuasion" and reliance on a "faulty analytic model", amongst other issues.
-Political scientist Stan Greenberg stated that Clinton focused on "[her] base and identity at the expense of class", that she did not call out "big-money special interests", and that her campaign focused too heavily on "data analytics", pointing out that "the campaign conducted no state polls in the final three weeks of the general election and relied primarily on data analytics to project turnout and the state vote".
+Political scientist Stan Greenberg stated that Clinton focused on "[her] base and identity at the expense of class", that she did not call out "big-money special interests", and that her campaign focused too heavily on "data analytics".
+Media outlets pointed to other perceived weaknesses in the campaign, including the lack of a coherent message, an unwillingness to heed signs of trouble, and the failure to remedy some voters' perception that Clinton was simply untrustworthy.
+Chris Cillizza of The Washington Post named Clinton "the worst candidate of 2016".

 Despite this, political scientists John M. Sides, Michael Tesler and Lynn Vavreck dispute the criticism that Clinton ran an inept campaign, saying that this is a "myth" and there is little evidence to support the criticism.
 A common critique of the Clinton campaign is that it did not campaign in Wisconsin (which Trump narrowly won); however, according to a study by political scientist Christopher J. Devine, it is "unclear" from the evidence "whether Clinton also would have gained votes, or even won, in Wisconsin had she campaigned in that state."

+In her 2017 memoir What Happened, Clinton characterized her comments on putting "coal miners out of business" and labeling her opponent's supporters as a "basket of deplorables" as political missteps that cost her votes.
+Clinton also alluded to several external factors that influenced the election results in Trump's favor, including James Comey releasing two letters regarding her email investigation days before the election, the news media, particularly The New York Times for their prioritization of covering her email scandal over other policy issues, and the spoiler effect of Green Party candidate Jill Stein.